adamhl8/astro-validate-env/README.md

 To allow for validation when using a server adapter/SSR, this integration automatically injects some code into the top of your server entry file.
 This entry file is usually `dist/server/entry.mjs`.

-- If your entry file has a different name/path, use the `entryFilePath` option.

 > [!IMPORTANT]
 > If this integration does not work with your server adapter, please open an issue.